 Everyone nowadays needs extra some extra cash.
-Ever spiraling food cost, need to frequently buy newer gadgets, medical inflation are some reasons why a single salary is insufficient.
+Ever spiraling food costs, need to frequently buy newer gadgets, medical inflation is some reason why a single salary is insufficient.

 For those unemployed, mere survival will be threatened without an additional source of income.
 Hence, freelancing provides the best and possibly only solutions for such individuals.

 Everyone speaks of freelancing in broad reference to journalism.
 However, this is not entirely true.
-Freelance journalists came into limelight because several movies have been made on this profession.
+Freelance journalists came into limelight because several movies have been made in this profession.

 Freelancing is often called moonlighting.